 as Scheduled in accordance with clauses 11 to 14 (inclusive) of the Terms and Conditions.

-Despite paragraphs (a) to (c) above (inclusive) and 2.2.4, the transportation of Gas received at Receipt Points by Service Provider under the Firm Service is, for STTM purposes, to the Brisbane hub or, if Scheduled by Service Provider in accordance with clauses 11 to 14 (inclusive) of the Terms and Conditions, to Delivery Points upstream of the Brisbane hub.
+Despite paragraphs (a) to (c) above (inclusive) and 2.2.4, the transportation of Gas received at Receipt Points by Service Provider under a Firm Service is, for STTM purposes, to the Brisbane hub or, if Scheduled by Service Provider in accordance with clauses 11 to 14 (inclusive) of the Terms and Conditions, to Delivery Points upstream of the Brisbane hub.

 The Long Term Firm Service is provided at the Long Term Firm Reference Tariff.

-The Short Term Firm Service is provided at the Short Term Firm Reference Tariff.
+The Long Term Firm Service includes the following:

-The Firm Service includes the following:
+(a) ability of User to request an Authorised Overrun;

-(a) ability of User to request an Authorised Overrun; and
+(b) ability of User to request an Intra-Day Nomination; and

 (b) for installations owned and operated by Service Provider, the measurement of gas quantity and quality and of gas pressures as detailed in the Terms and Conditions.